nikhilahlawat0009/London-Weather-Pipeline/README.md

+Overview
-A modern web application built using Flask, Bootstrap, and Chart.js, allowing users to retrieve real-time weather data for cities across the UK.
-The app dynamically displays weather details such as temperature, humidity, wind speed, and weather conditions.
-Additionally, it provides a graphical visualization of temperature and humidity.
+This Flask application provides real-time weather information for major cities in the UK.
+Users can select a city from a dropdown menu and fetch weather data including temperature, humidity, wind speed, and general conditions.
+The app uses the OpenWeather API to retrieve live data.

+Features
+Real-time weather updates for major UK cities.
+User-friendly interface with a dropdown menu for city selection.
+Dynamic display of weather details including:
+Temperature
+Humidity
+Wind speed
+Weather description
+Built with Flask for the backend and jQuery for interactive functionality.

+Technologies Used
+Backend: Flask (Python)
+Frontend: HTML, jQuery
+API: OpenWeather API
+Development Environment: Jupyter Notebook compatible